MFlisar/KotPreferences/README.md

     val someEnum by enumPref(Enum.Value1)

     // custom
-    val someCustomClass by anyStringPref(TestClass.CONVERTER, TestClass()) // converts TestClass to a string and saves this string val someCustomClass by anyIntPref(TestClass.CONVERTER, TestClass())    // converts TestClass to an int and saves this int val someCustomClass by anyLongPref(TestClass.CONVERTER, TestClass())   // converts TestClass to a long and saves this long
+    val someCustomClass1 by anyStringPref(TestClass.CONVERTER, TestClass()) // converts TestClass to a string and saves this string val someCustomClass2 by anyIntPref(TestClass.CONVERTER, TestClass())    // converts TestClass to an int and saves this int val someCustomClass3 by anyLongPref(TestClass.CONVERTER, TestClass())   // converts TestClass to a long and saves this long

     // sets
     val someStringSet by stringSetPref(setOf("a"))